sunnyhoang314/nginx-auth-request/README.md

 The setup consists of three services:

-1. **Client**: A Python script that sends HTTP requests with different auth headers.
 2. **Auth**: A Flask service that validates the `x-pretest` header.
 3. **Nginx**: Acts as a gateway, using `auth_request` to validate incoming requests.